IvanRimba/Coffee-Beans-Sales-Analysis/README.md

 - What is the distribution of revenue by coffee type?
 - In Which countries are the revenues highest and lowest?
 - What is the trend of revenue along the years?
-- What are the best ten products by revenue?
+- What are the best five performing products by revenue?
-- What are the worst ten products by revenue?
+- What are the least five performing products by revenue?

 #### Profit
 - What is the total profit?